abuturabofficial/google-it-support/02-the_bits_and_bytes_of_computer_networking/04-networking_services.md

 - TLDs are handled by non-profit **The Internet Corporation for Assigned Names and Number (ICANN)**

 - **ICANN** is a sister organization to **IANA**, together both help define and control the global IP spaces and DNS system

+### Domains

+"Used to demarcate where control moves from a TLD name server to an authoritative name server."

+### Subdomain

+"The **www** portion of a domain."

+### Full qualified domain name (FQDN)

+When you combine all of these parts together, you have what's known as this.

+- A DNS can technically support up to **127 level** of domain in total for a single fully qualified domain name

+- Some other restrictions are, each individual section can only be **63 characters** and a **complete FQDN** is limited to **255 characters**